-This is an introductory lecture course in astronomy.
+3 Credits This is an introductory lecture course in astronomy.
 Topics include the history of Astronomy, the Moon, the Sun, the Solar System, Gravity and planetary motion, stellar evolution, neutron stars, black holes, galaxies and the evolution of the Universe.
 The course satisfies part of the general education science requirements for the Associate in Arts degree.

-General Physics I (4-2)

-General Physics I is a calculus level course that examines the applications of classical and mechanics thermodynamics.
+General Physics I (4-2) 5 Credits General Physics I is a calculus level course that examines the applications of classical principles and mechanics and thermodynamics.
 This class is intended for students majoring in engineering, the physical sciences, mathematics and computer science.
-(Prerequisites: MATH 150) (Co-requisite: MATH 160 or one-semester MATH 150/160 sequence concurrently with PHYS
+(Prerequisites: MATH 150) (Co-requisite: MATH 160 or one-semester MATH 150/160 sequence concurrently with PHYS 190)

-General Physics II (4-2)

-General Physics II continues study initiated in Physics 190.
+General Physics II (4-2) 5 Credits General Physics II continues study initiated in Physics 190.
 The topics covered are electricity and magnetism, optics and elements of modern physics.
 This course is intended for students majoring in engineering, the physical sciences, mathematics and computer science.
 (Prerequisite: PHYS 190, MATH 150, and MATH 160)

-PHYS 250 Statics (3-0)
+Statics (3-0)